 Option Abbreviated Option Description

 verbose V Increase the amount of output detail.

-only o Only show differing files.
+only 0 Only show differing files.

 help h Show help message and exit.

+3.1.3.
 Server Configuration (mgrcfg-manager)

 Use the mgrcfg-manager tool to manage the configuration files and channels on the Uyuni Server.
 It does not manage configuration on a client.